 Tyne Cot Cemetery in Belgium is the largest Commonwealth War Graves Commission cemetery on the Western Front.
-It also contains the graves of more New Zealanders than any other cemetery beyond our shores.
+It contains more New Zealand First World War graves than any other cemetery.
 Tyne Cot occupies part of the strategic high ground from which the Germans looked down across the Allied forces and is a historic site from the Battle of Passchendaele.

 Within its flint walls are the graves of almost 12,000 casualties from the First World War, 8300 of them unidentified.
 The entire rear of the cemetery is occupied by a curved Memorial to the Missing, commemorating a further 35,000 soldiers who have no known graves.
 In total the cemetery covers an area of 34,941 square metres.